 Our perspective on climate change

-As the energy system transitions away from carbon intensive sources of energy, hydrocarbon fuels will continue to be needed to help meet global energy demand, particularly in developing economies.
-All types of energy will be needed and no single solution or pathway will meet the challenge.
-The pathways to a diversified and robust energy system require embracing, and getting the best out of, both traditional and new sources of energy.
+All types of energy will be needed and no single solution will meet the challenge.
+The pathways to a diversified and robust energy system will require getting the best out of both traditional and new sources of energy.

 Leadership in climate policy

-Suncor operates in multiple jurisdictions across Canada and around the world which requires we work with all governments and political parties, environmental advocacy groups and Aboriginal communities to support the development of policies that ensure cost and carbon competitiveness.
-We seek to contribute to the development of smart government policy in support of moving towards a low-carbon economy.
+Suncor operates in multiple jurisdictions across Canada and internationally, which requires that we work with governments and political parties, Indigenous Peoples, think tanks, universities, and environmental advocacy groups to support the development of smart policies that promote cost and carbon competitiveness.
+Our support for climate leadership is not tied to any particular government.
+We seek to contribute to the development of effective government policy in support of moving towards a low-carbon economy.

-We demonstrate our commitment to support effective, practical and cost-efficient policy design through the following actions:
+We demonstrate our commitment to support effective, practical and cost-efficient policy design by contributing to:

-- Contributing to the development of low-carbon policies such as:
+- The development of national low-carbon policies such as the:

 - Pan-Canadian Framework on Clean Growth and Climate Change

-- Suncor is a member of the Carbon Pricing Leadership Coalition (CPLC), a voluntary initiative that aspires to catalyze action towards the successful implementation of global carbon pricing.
-We contributed to the Canadian industry report in 2017.
+- Supporting the World Bank Carbon Pricing Leadership Coalition (CPLC), a voluntary initiative that aspires to catalyze action toward the successful implementation of global carbon pricing.

 Advancing the energy dialogue

-Transitioning an energy system is as much a social and cultural shift in how people think about and use energy as it is a technological and infrastructure shift.
+Transitioning an energy system is as much a social and cultural shift as it is a technological and economic shift.
 Through the Suncor Energy Foundation, Suncor supports organizations to engage Canadians in meaningful discussions on the energy system and the linkages between the environment and the economy.
-We’re also working with our Foundation partners to promote an understanding of the changing energy realities of the 21st century and raise awareness among Canadians of the role their choices and lifestyles play in emissions reduction.
+We’re also working with our foundation partners to promote an understanding of the changing energy realities of the 21st century and raise awareness among Canadians of the role their choices and lifestyles play in reducing emissions.

 For years, we have created spaces for collective dialogue where multiple perspectives, experiences and the best minds may inform Suncor’s approach to sustainable energy development.
-We do it because we recognize the value of relationships and diverse perspectives and think it’s important to listen and understand other points of view.
+And while we might not always agree on everything, the conversations help us understand what we have in common – a desire for energy to improve quality of life, a healthy environment and vibrant communities.
+We do it because we all have a role to play in creating our energy future, we recognize the value of relationships and diverse perspectives, and believe it’s important to listen, understand and learn from other points of view.

 And while we might not always agree on everything, we do have a common goal – produce energy to improve quality of life and do so in a sustainable way.

 Over the past year, we have engaged with stakeholders directly, through consultations, meetings, workshops, and conferences.
 We will continue these activities as we develop improved climate disclosure and risk management approaches.
-Expected activities include:
+Highlights from 2018 and early 2019 include:

 Task Force on Climate-related Financial Disclosures (TCFD)

-Since mid-2017, the TCFD has shifted the discussion on the level of understanding and drive for carbon disclosure.
-Suncor values disclosure as a foundational activity for investor engagement and believes that the full context is required to provide a complete picture of operational performance, strategic planning and risk management.
+Since mid-2017, the TCFD has worked to improve standards for carbon disclosure.
+Suncor supports these activities as a way to improve communication and promote learning with our investors on carbon reduction initiatives and performance.
+We believe the global context is required to provide a complete picture of operational performance, strategic planning and risk management.

 Disclose the organization’s governance around climate-related risks and opportunities.